 A 50mm lens is arguably the most versatile focal length on the planet (close with the 35mm, to some).

 Embrace the journey of mastering it in the field of landscape photography.

-Thank you so much for reading and I hope you have learned a thing or two.
+Thank you so much for reading, and I hope you have learned a thing or two.

 If anything, remember, if you decide to start taking landscapes with a 50mm... don't give up.
-If you aren't happy with that you see on the computer - find what you did wrong and exactly how to fix it.
+If you aren't happy with what you see on the computer - find what you did wrong and exactly how to fix it.

 Nothing great, or worth anything, happens overnight.
 It'll take a little practice and time to build the motor skills and mindset for it.
-But once you do, you have a skillset that most don't - and a look to your landscape photos than even fewer do.
+But once you do, you have a skill set that most don't - and a look to your landscape photos than even fewer do.

 Until next time, be safe and keep creating!